panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 ## 5. Conclusion

-In simpler words, the promise is a placeholder holding the result of an asynchornous operation.
+The promise is a placeholder holding the result of an asynchornous operation.
 If the operation completes successfully, then the promise *fulfills* with the operation value, but if the operation fails: the promise *rejects* with the reason of the failing.